 As its former name implies, the hall was intended for Seattle’s Norwegian community and their cultural and fraternal organizations.
 As per Christine Anderson, Leif Erikson Lodge 2-001 historian, Norway Hall was completed in 1915 and used by the organization until Leif Erikson Lodge 2-001 and Valkyrien Lodge #1 (Daughters of Norway) sold Norway Hall in 1948.
 After that time, it was used by a variety of community groups.
 While some of the ornamentation was moved when these organizations changed their headquarters, there's still remnants of Rasibeck's Scandinavian past left to be seen.
 Look up when entering or exiting the main lobby.
 Can you spot the Viking ship?

 By the 1990s, the building was rechristened The Timberline and was a popular country/western dance club for the local LGBTQ community.

 During the filming of the original Twin Peaks in Washington State, Raisbeck has a small cameo as the inside of the "Roadhouse Bar."
-The exterior of the "Roadhouse Bar" can be found well outside of Seattle at the Fall City Roadhouse and Inn, built in 1916, and located in Fall City, Washington, landmark does have similar interior.
+The exterior of the "Roadhouse Bar" can be found well outside of Seattle at the Fall City Roadhouse and Inn, built in 1916.
+This Fall City, Washington, landmark does have similar interior.